IBM/Hybrid-Cloud-Applications-and-Services/README.md

 # 4. Create an API Connect service in Bluemix

-In this step, we will setup API Connect service to help us distribute our APIs.
+In this step, we will setup API Connect service to help us expose our application APIs to public.

 1. To add API Connect as a Bluemix service, go to the bluemix [API Connect service](https://console.ng.bluemix.net/catalog/services/api-connect?taxonomyNavigation=services)